Malvern Hills District

 Malvern Hills is a local government district in Worcestershire, England.
 Its council is based in Malvern, the district's largest town.
 The district also includes the towns of Tenbury Wells and Upton-upon-Severn and a large rural area covering much of the western side of the county, including numerous villages.
 The district is named after the Malvern Hills, which are a designated Area of Outstanding Natural Beauty.

-The district formed in 1998 had different boundaries from the 1974–1998 district.
+The neighbouring districts are Wyre Forest, Wychavon, Worcester, Tewkesbury, Forest of Dean, Herefordshire and Shropshire.
 In the 2021 census the population of the Malvern Hills district was 79,973.

-The neighbouring districts are Wyre Forest, Wychavon, Worcester, Tewkesbury, Forest of Dean, Herefordshire and Shropshire.
+The current district was formed in 1998.
+A previous Malvern Hills District, covering some of the same area, existed from 1974 to 1998, but had significantly different boundaries.

 History

+Drawing of Malvern Hills by Ole Jørgen Rawert, 14 August 1818.

+The county of Hereford and Worcester was established in 1974, following the Local Government Act 1972, covering much of the historic counties of Herefordshire and Worcestershire which ceased to have independent county councils at that time.
+The new county was split into districts, two of which (Malvern Hills and Leominster) covered territory from both counties.
 On 1 April 1998 the county of Hereford and Worcester was abolished, being split into a unitary authority of Herefordshire and a two-tier non-metropolitan county of Worcestershire.
-The parishes from Malvern Hills district which had been the rural districts of Bromyard and Ledbury prior to 1974 were transferred to the new Herefordshire authority, whilst the parishes which had been the old Tenbury Rural District were added to Malvern Hills District from the abolished Leominster District.
+The parishes from Malvern Hills district which had been the rural districts of Bromyard and Ledbury prior to 1974 were transferred to the new Herefordshire authority, whilst the parishes which had been the old Tenbury Rural District were added to Malvern Hills district from the abolished Leominster district.
 As such, the boundary between Worcestershire and Herefordshire as re-established in 1998 is almost identical to the pre-1974 boundary, the only exception being a small area containing Park Wood which had been transferred from Mathon to West Malvern in 1986 and so went to Malvern Hills district and Worcestershire rather than Herefordshire.
 Following the boundary changes in 1998, the hills after which the district is named now lie principally along its western edges.

+Abolition

+Under current local government reorganisation plans, all district councils in Worcestershire, as well as the county council, will be abolished in 2028, with the district forming part of a new South Worcestershire unitary authority, also including the area of the Worcester and Wychavon districts.